appwrite/sdk-generator/CONTRIBUTING.md

 First, create a new class for the new language in this directory: https://github.com/appwrite/sdk-generator/tree/master/src/SDK/Language

-You can use the interface to know which methods are required and needs to be implemented: https://github.com/appwrite/sdk-generator/blob/master/src/SDK/Language.php
+You can use the interface to know which methods are required to be implemented: https://github.com/appwrite/sdk-generator/blob/master/src/SDK/Language.php

 **getName**